 Early Head Start Advocacy Talking Points

-For policy influencers and policymakers, combining brain development with a sense of urgency and a health-based outcome is key.
-Messages related to equity and issues they care about—lower birth rates or identifying developmental delays early—round out the case.
-Download these talking points.
+For policy influencers and policymakers, combining brain development with a sense of urgency is key.
+Messages related to issues they care about—lower birth rates or identifying developmental delays early—round out the case.

-Healthy brain development is important to parents and families, as is the social and emotional development that happens most during a child’s earliest years.
-They recognize the value of helping their children learn and grow new skills to ensure their child’s success.
-Download these talking points.
+Healthy brain development is important to parents and families, as is the social-emotional development that happens most during a child’s earliest years.
+Caregivers recognize the value of helping their children learn and grow new skills.

-Partners are a critical resource for disseminating information about Early Head Start.
-Their membership, advocacy wings, and parent connections are all avenues to help share your message, alongside their own research-based information.
-Download these talking points.
+Partners are a critical resource for disseminating information.
+Their membership, advocacy wings, and connections are all avenues to help share your message, alongside their own research-based information.

 The business community cares about the workforce of today and building a strong, lasting workforce for tomorrow.
-Business leaders recognize the critical role that families play to keep our economy going and our nation thriving.
-Download these talking points.
+Business leaders recognize the critical role families play to keep our economy going and our nation thriving.